Insights About Selection of Hymns and Songs

 (It was during Kathy's trip back to Maryland for that memorial service when we were able to record Kathy's version of the song at Bias, portions of which are used in the final album mix.
 FYI - That was a Labor Day Weekend, and getting an audio engineer to work that Saturday was not easy!)

-To achieve her preferences required a significant change in goal/mission of TortoiseClimbing™, plus required becoming functional in capabilities beyond those conceived in 1992.
-That led to creation of specialized subdivisions:
+To achieve her preferences required a significant upgrade in goal/mission of TortoiseClimbing™, plus required becoming functional in capabilities beyond those originally conceived in the 1993 founding.
+Thus far, that has led to creation of the specialized subdivisions of:

 Mr. Goettee and Ms. Gerber-Salins (producer and engineer of Phase I, and a significant vocal talent on this recording) worked with the older traditional congregational hymns and songs they grew up with.
-They completed production of the Phase I draft recordings, which included all portions of the project, plus with the help of Mike Griffith over a labor day weekend, a reference recording of "Welcome Home" with Kathy singing and playing her acoustic guitar.
-(Note.
-A future possiblility is making a simpler arrangement recording of "Welcome Home", using Kathy's simple acoustic guitar accompaniment reference version.)
+The Phase I production produced a very nice draft recordings, including all portions of the project, except the song "Welcome Home".
+It is noteworthy that with the help of Mike Griffith (then a new audio engineer with Bias) over a labor day weekend, a reference recording was made of "Welcome Home" with Kathy singing and playing her acoustic guitar.

 For Phase I of the recording, Ms. Gerber-Salins was:

 Every weekend until late August of 1998 David took working copies of the latest draft recordings to play for his mother and her friends and care givers.
-She was thrilled with the progress, but sadly did not live to hear the final version.
+She was thrilled with the progress.
+Ssadly, she did not live to hear the final version.

 Shortly following mother's death, a major hiatus of many years' duration occured because of various preemptions in the lives of both Mr. Goettee and Ms. Gerber-Salins.
-However, over a number of those intervening years they worked together developing notes for finishing the recording.
+However, over the intervening years of the hiatus, they continued working together developing notes for how to finish the recording, which was accomplished in Phase II.

-Production resumed in January of 2019 to complete the requested quality product for public distribution.
+Phase II production of this album, to complete the requested quality product for public distribution, began in January of 2019.

-Because Ms. Gerber-Salins was no longer available, David took on the role of producer, working from the notes he and Ms. Gerber-Salins developed during the intervening years.
-They provided significant guidance for: harmony additions; changes in mixes; and replacing the unsatifying electronic keyboard synthesized organs used on the recording.
+Because Ms. Gerber-Salins was no longer available, David took on the role of producer, working from the notes he and Ms. Gerber-Salins developed during the intervening hiatus.
+The notes provided significant guidance for:

 New production initiatives included all steps for adding handbells, handchimes and shuttle pipe (baby bagpipe).
 That included:

-Mr. McElroy located and arranged participation of several additional artists from the Ashland, VA area, who:
+Mr. McElroy located and arranged participation of several additional artists from the Ashland, VA area.
+Those vocalists and musicians:

 Mr. McElroy also made himself available to travel to Westminster, MD and bring his recording equipment for that onsite recording of the shuttle pipe part and the Westminster Ringers at the Carroll Arts Center in Westminster, MD.